foolin/golem-lang/tools/docs/md/tour.md

 Thus far, we have been running Golem in the browser via the magic of [WebAssembly](https://github.com/golang/go/wiki/WebAssembly).

-It is also possible to run Golem from the command line as an executable.
+It is also possible to run Golem from the command line.

-To do this, you must first compile a version of Golem into an executable.
+To do this, you must first compile a `golem` executable.
 This requires that you have the Go language toolchain installed on your system, with at least version 1.9.

 Clone the Golem [repository](https://github.com/mjarmy/golem-lang) into the proper